pratapwarrohit13/Python_datapush_Celonis/README.md

     ```

     *   **Tip**: For `DATA_SOURCE_PATH`, you can point to a single file (e.g., `C:\Data\sales.csv`) or a whole folder.
 If you choose a folder, the script will upload **every** supported file inside it!
+    *   **Note**: JSON and XML files will be automatically flattened into a tabular format before upload.

 ---